jessecallahan/Bakery.Solution/README.md

 Contact: _**Jessetylercallahan@gmail.com**_</br>

 ## Description
-Pierre's Bakery is a C# application that uses two classes, pastries and Pastries.
+Pierre's Bakery is a C# application that uses two classes, Bread and Pastry.
 Based on the user's input and the built-in "deals", these classes sum the cost of buying goods at the bakery.

 ## Setup/Installation Requirements